 “But ñuke: I also want to help.”

-It was autumn’s end and the only family members still in the ruka were the young woman and her mother.
-The rest of the family were busy performing one of the many important labors that had to be fulfilled before winter arrived.
+It was autumn’s end and the only family members left in the ruka were the young woman and her mother.
+The rest of the family were busy performing the many important labors that had to be completed before winter came.

-“Your time will come, daughter,” said the mother while she stirred the stew she was cooking on a blackened pot put over the hot stones of the hearth.
-“But for now you have to pay attention to your training, so that when the day comes,” she added and then tasted the ladle’s contents, “you can be a great warrior-woman like your sister.”
+“Your time will come, daughter,” said the mother while she stirred the stew she was cooking on a blackened pot put over the hearth’s hot stones.
+“But for now you have to worry only about your training, so that when the day comes,” she added and then tasted the ladle’s contents, “you can be a great warrior-woman like your sister.”